angelinawong1210/SkinAI/README.md

 This is our Mini-Project for Introduction to Data Science and Artificial Intelligence (SC1005).
 Our dataset was sourced from Kaggle, which contains labeled images of various skin conditions.

-For a detailed walkthrough, please view the source code in the following order:
-1.

 ## Problem Definition

 Early and accurate diagnosis of skin conditions can be challenging due to the wide variety of conditions and their similar visual manifestations.
 Using supervised learning, we aim to create a model that is able to differentiate between 23 different types of skin diseases.